Community Colleges and the Global Economy

 The Importance of a Global Perspective

 If community colleges want to prepare students to work and to succeed in the global marketplace, the first step is to build a global perspective at the school itself.
 That is exactly what a number of community colleges are doing.
-For example, Southeast Community College in Nebraska surveyed its faculty in 2004 to ascertain how syllabi reflected a global perspective.
+For example, Southeast Community College in Nebraska surveyed its faculty to ascertain how syllabi reflected a global perspective.
 For example, did English courses incorporate literature from around the world?

 Southeast Community College also expanded its mission to include diversity education, and it now requires every staff person to complete a certain number of hours of “diversity credit” in the form of professional development activities each year.
-While there was some initial concern that focusing on the global picture would shortchange the diversity issues facing the United States, it was concluded that both awareness of cultural and racial diversity on the domestic front, along with appreciation of global issues, were worthy goals that could be accomplished simultaneously.
+While there was some initial concern that focusing on the global picture would shortchange the diversity issues facing the United States, it was concluded that both awareness of cultural and racial diversity on the domestic front, along with an appreciation of global issues, were worthy goals that could be accomplished simultaneously.

 What Southeast Community College is doing is not unique.
 In the face of these changing times, more community colleges are recognizing the need to prepare students to work in the global economy.
 They are building a global campus from the ground up.
-Community colleges are preparing students for the world by showing them the globe right in their classroom and on their campuses.
+Community colleges are preparing students for the world by showing them the globe right in their classrooms and on their campuses.

 The Success of Economically Global Programs